 Prepare the Vegetables

-Rinse all vegetables clean and pat the dry.
+Rinse all vegetables clean and pat them dry.

-Some require some trimming, peeling, and even blanching before heading into the freezer.
-See How to Blanch for more details, but it's basically quickly dipping vegetables into boiling salted water, then moving to an ice bath to cool them off; the process sets the color so the veggies looks good when they come out of the freezer.
+Some require some trimming, peeling, and even blanching before heading into the freezer -- basically quickly dipping vegetables into boiling salted water, then moving to an ice bath to cool them off; the process sets the color so the veggies look good when they come out of the freezer.
 Here's how different vegetables freeze best:

 - Bell peppers - stem, seed, and cut into large pieces (note their famously crunchy texture will not survive the freeze, but they'll be great in sauces and other cooked dishes)